-The investment objective of the Emerging Markets Small Cap Portfolio is to achieve long-term capital appreciation.
-The Emerging Markets Small Cap Portfolio is a Feeder Portfolio and pursues its objective by investing substantially all of its assets in its corresponding Master Fund, The Emerging Markets Small Cap Series (the "Emerging Markets Small Cap Series") of The DFA Investment Trust Company (the "Trust"), which has the same investment objective and policies as the Portfolio.
+The investment objective of the Emerging Markets Small Cap Portfolio (the "Portfolio") is to achieve long-term capital appreciation.
+The Emerging Markets Small Cap Portfolio is a Feeder Portfolio and pursues its objective by investing substantially all of its assets in its corresponding Master Fund, The Emerging Markets Small Cap Series (the "Emerging Markets Small Cap Series" or the "Series") of The DFA Investment Trust Company (the "Trust"), which has the same investment objective and policies as the Portfolio.